Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_search_dirs/fzf_search_dirs.md

 <p>The problem with doing this is that you end up searching a lot of
 directories which you know don't have the file you want.
-The main offenders were directories you like end up with if you install say, anaconda3.
+The main offenders were directories you end up with if you install say, anaconda3.
 The results would be swamped with thousands of internal files, with very long paths.
 The long paths tended to 'soak up' any letters I entered in the search, so it was difficult for fzf to filter them out.</p>
 </div>

 ## The Solution